 Columbia Residential and Columbia Health have identified single occupancy spaces that will be used for isolation of any student resident who becomes ill or otherwise requires isolation.
 Residents with symptoms or illness concerns should contact Columbia Health for individualized guidance.
 Non-students who need to quarantine may choose to do so in their apartments.

 To schedule your required COVID-19 gateway test please visit secure.health.columbia.edu.
-We recommend you schedule your test about one hour before your planned move-in time (though testing takes about 10 minutes).
+An appointment is required, as the testing center cannot accommodate walk-ins.
 Students who have challenges with scheduling should email email@example.com with any questions or concerns.

-For more information about the University's response to COVID-19, please review the COVID-19 Resource Guide for the Columbia Community.
+For more information about gateway testing, quarantine requirements, and the University's response to COVID-19, please review the COVID-19 Resource Guide.